bkoprucu/berk/_posts/2024-06-13-Cat-sitting-short.md

 {%- include image.html url="/assets/images/posts/cat-sitting/dry_food_distribution.jpg" description="Dry food distribution.
 Pamuk ~30%, Kucuk ~70%" -%}

-**They'll need more dry food, if you're going to visit once a day.**
+**If you're going to visit only once a day, they'll need more dry food.**

-**You may rinse & change their water, and leave without waiting for them to finish their dry food.**
+**You may rinse & change their water, and leave the apartment without waiting for them to finish their dry food.**

+** Before leaving the apartment, make sure that the bathroom door is not closed**

 [//]: # ()